TEXT SIZE

 Is Memory Support really a whole lot different from Assisted Living?

 Yes.
 It’s quite different, for several reasons and in several ways.
 The Memory Support staff are specially trained dementia care professionals who work together with each resident and their family to create structure, familiar surroundings and consistent daily schedules.
-The Memory Support environment must be completely secure and uniquely safe, yet one that stimulates response, promotes purpose and celebrates accomplishments.
-From dining to activities to staff training, care provided at Creekside is designed to meet the needs of each resident with compassion and highly specialized care, recognizing that memory loss — whether from Alzheimer’s or other forms of dementia — affects not just the resident, but their family, too.
+The Memory Support environment is specially safeguarded to support an environment of exploration while remaining under the watchful eye of compassion caregivers.
+From dining to activities to staff training, care provided at Creekside is designed to meet the needs of each resident with highly specialized care, recognizing that memory loss — whether from Alzheimer’s or other forms of dementia — not just the resident, but their family, too.

 WHAT IS THE DIFFERENCE BETWEEN DEMENTIA AND ALZHEIMER’S DISEASE?

 Dementia is the loss of cognitive functions (thinking, reasoning, the ability to remember) that are severe enough to interfere with daily functioning.
 Dementia itself isn’t a disease, though it often accompanies diseases like Alzheimer’s.
 Dementia is irreversible when caused by disease or certain injuries.
 It may be partially or fully reversible when caused by drugs, alcohol, depression, or imbalances in substances such as hormones or vitamins.
-In contrast, Alzheimer’s is a degenerative disease that affects parts of the brain that control thought, memory and language.
-It affects women more than men and is responsible for 60%-80% of dementia.
+In contrast, Alzheimer’s is a degenerative disease that impacts parts of the brain that control thought, memory, and language and is responsible for 60%-80% of dementia.
+Typically, more women live with Alzheimer’s Disease than men.

 How is staffing Memory Support different?

-It may seem odd, but the compassionate staff member who provides Memory Support services is gifted with a certain knack.
+The compassionate staff members who provide Memory Support services are gifted with a certain knack for creating calm.
 Carefully selected and trained, each Memory Support staff member is, of course, highly person-centered, observant and focused — but beyond that, we look for a warm-hearted temperament, together with exceptional patience, gentleness, and a passion for consistently providing dignified and respectful care.

-What are Long- and Short-term Skilled Nursing?
+What are Long-term and Short-term Skilled Nursing?
 What’s the difference?

 Skilled Nursing includes a host of medical professionals and therapists delivering a resident-specific 24/7 program of health services.
-Long-term Skilled Nursing is for the treatment of acute illness.
-When a senior’s medical needs can’t be met at home or in outpatient care, Long-term Skilled Nursing is the practical financial solution; in contrast, Short-term Skilled Nursing (aka Rehabilitation) is a specialized subset of Skilled Nursing.
+Long-Term Care in Skilled Nursing is for the treatment of acute illness.
+When a senior’s medical needs can’t be met at home or in outpatient care, Long-Term Care in Skilled Nursing is the practical solution; in contrast, Short-term Skilled Nursing (aka Rehabilitation) is a specialized subset of Skilled Nursing is intended to help one recover from illness or injury and restore the patient to a higher level of independence when possible.

 How do I know if my loved one needs Skilled Nursing — and if so, what kind?

-Long-term Skilled Nursing can be more practical financially when a senior can’t receive necessary care at home.
-Short-term Skilled Nursing most often occurs after a hospital stay, for instance for surgery, or if a resident needs IV antibiotic therapy, or to transition from intense hospital care to a slightly lower level of nursing care.
+Long-Term Care in Skilled Nursing can be more practical when a senior can’t receive necessary care safely at home.
+Short-term Skilled Nursing most often occurs after a hospital stay, for instance for surgery, or if a resident needs IV antibiotic therapy, or to transition from intense hospital care to a slightly lower level of nursing care, and in some cases, back to a lifestyle of independence.

 What staff members are on Creekside’s Skilled Nursing staff?